cantinilab/scPRINT/docs/structure.md

 # structure

-## gene embedders
+## gene tokenizers

-Function to get embeddings from a set of genes, given their ensembl ids.
+Function to get tokens from a set of genes, given their ensembl ids.
 For now use 2 different models:

 - `RNABert`: for non coding genes
 - `ESM3`: for protein coding genes